Arushisingh23/microservices_using-springboot/README.md

 This repository showcases the creation and deployment of microservices using Spring Boot.
 It includes code for building microservices and deploying them in a microservices based architecture.
 Both aspects of the microservices implementation are covered in this project.

 Tools:
-Spring Boot
+Spring Boot,
-Docker
+Docker,
-Eclipse IDE
+Eclipse IDE,
-Git client
+Git client.

 Orchestration platform: Kubernetes